LukeYasu/c0824-code-solutions/typescript-async-await/typescript-async-await-quiz-notes.md

 - How do you handle errors with `await`? with catch{}
 - What do `try`, `catch` and `throw` do?
-When do you use them?
+When do you use them? if the promise state is fulfilled then the try code block executes.
+If the promise state is rejected then the catch code block runs and in that you can also use throw to throw an error
 - What happens if you forget to use `await` on a Promise?
 In that case, what happens to the Promise rejection? it gets the state of the promise such as pending because it dod not wait for it to finish
 - Which style of asynchronous programming do you prefer — callbacks, `Promise.then`, or `async/await`?
 Why?